Effects of Air Gap On the Performance of Induction Motor

 Noise

 The leakage flux gets reduced with a large air gap length.
-The less noise is generated in the motor that has more air gap length.
+Less noise is generated in the motor with a longer air gap.

 Tooth Pulsation Loss